 1. Install the Blade

-Place the end of the frame furthest from the handle on a sturdy surface.
+Rest the end of the frame furthest from the handle on a sturdy, stable surface.
 The handle should be facing upwards.
-Insert the blade in the spigot and press down firmly to compress the steel frame of the saw.
-Insert the other end of the blade in the housing near to the handle and release the tension.
-Now adjust as needed.
+Insert the blade into the spigot and push down firmly to compress the saw’s steel frame.
+Insert the other end of the blade into the housing near the handle and release the tension.
+You can now adjust the blade as needed.

 2. Clamp the Material in Place

-Place your project in clamps or a vice to prevent it from moving or slipping while you’re making cuts.
-You don’t want any mistakes, especially if you are working with precious metals.
+Secure your project with clamps or a vice to prevent it from moving or slipping when you make cuts.
+If it moves while you are cutting, it could ruin the piece you are working on.